 Every business needs finance, but that doesn’t mean every business has the same finance needs.
+The options available – and suitable – for your business may fall outside of more traditional forms of funding like bank loans, overdrafts and credit cards.

 A grant is financial assistance given by an organisation, such as a local authority or central government, to an eligible business or individual.
 While not readily available for all types of business or at every stage of a company’s growth, grants can be a really useful form of funding.